PIYUSH-SATIYA/CS50P/L07_regular_expressions/regular_expression_notes.md

 -   . means any char except a newline
 -   \* means 0 or more repeatations
 -   \+ means 1 or more repeatations
+-   ? means or 1 repeatation, means it makes something optional
 -   ^ means start of the expressio
 -   $ means end of the expression
 -   [] some set of characters that are allowed
 -   [^] some set of characters that are not allowed, means complementary set of what char are allowed.
+    -   we can also specify the range of characters usnig the square bracket syntax like this [a-zA-Z0-9_] This means all letter from a to z, both lower case and upper case, all numbers, and an \_ is allowed only

+## Character Classes

+There are some built-in symbols assigned to some highly used patterns like the above is used for email.

+-   e.g. The `\w` symbol is to represent a word containg alphanumeric characters and additionally an `_`
+-   e.g. The `\W` is complement of the above set i.e. anything that is not alphanumeric and an `_`

+The `|` meand logical `or`.
+The parenthesis are used to group things, for example set of top level domains can be made allowed regex by adding a or symbol in between and all of them can be grouped together.
+It is the same function as in math.

+# Flags

+These are some standard configuration which will be applied to our string.
+This is the third argument passed to the `re.search()` method.

+-   e.g. The re.IGNORECASE ignores the case of our string as the name suggests.